Are You Ready to Graduate?

 Registering for the graduation course charges the corresponding fee to the students account and initiates a comprehensive graduation audit.
 When the graduation audit is completed, notification of the outcome of this audit is sent to the students ctx.edu email account.
 Please see the Academic Catalog (PDF), Tuition and Fees section for information on fees.

-Concordia University Texas provides Commencement Services twice during the academic year: the fall term and the spring term.
+Concordia University Texas provides Commencement Services twice during the academic year, once in the fall and once in the spring.
 See the Commencement Dates section for details.
+Students who have completed all degree requirements or who lack

 If the student does not complete their work in the semester in which they registered for graduation, the graduation course will be dropped and the fee will be refunded.
 The student will have to re-register for graduation and pay the fee in the term in which the degree requirements will be successfully completed.